jaburns/NintendoSpy/docs/tutorial-gamecube.md

 ### Modding the Extension

 ![alt text](https://github.com/jeremyaburns/NintendoSpy/raw/master/docs/tutorial-images/gamecube_images/1-Extension.jpg "")
 We are going to splice (join at the ends) the wires near the female end of cable.
 This will allow for the most flexibility when using NintendoSpy.
 If you don’t understand why, it’s okay.
 Just follow along.
-For a GameCube controller, we’d advise cutting near the Male end, with a 6-12 feet of wire available.
+For a GameCube controller, we’d advise cutting near the Male end, with 6-12 feet (2 to 4 meters) of wire available.

 ### Cut the Extension